kywark/example-sensitive-audio-lesson-syndicalism/pages/1-considering-criminal-syndicalism-audio.md

 Write at least 3 sentences.
 Consider:
 - Did anything surprise or interest you?
 - What were your first impressions of the content of the recording?
 The recording itself?
+- Why might we ask you to listen to this audio in particular?

 ### 3. What do you want to know more about?
 Note at least 2 things.